Install Windows Exporter¶

 Download & install windows_exporter package¶

-version.
+We recommended to install the latest windows_exporter version.
 This example installs windows_exporter v0.16.0 as it is the latest version available at the time of writing the documentation.

 Download the latest package on GitHub.